-Strings of harmonies and spontaneous improvisations erupt from five musicians to form the Dan Burke Quintet.
+Streams of harmony, rhythm, and spontaneous improvisations erupt from five musicians to form the Dan Burke Quintet.
 Playing contra facts and originals, this band uproots your preconceived notions of what a jazz quintet should be.
-Like a blindfold wearing homing pigeon, DBQ is much more then a cute, antiquated idea.
+Like a blindfold wearing homing pigeon, DBQ is much more than a cute, antiquated idea.
 This group is a fierce ensemble, unafraid of risk, venturing out to alien landscapes and back again bringing listeners on an exciting voyage of music.

 Silhouettes in the Glass Sky

 The Tasty Nugget The majority of this tune was written one morning after listening to Marquis Hill’s group the night before.
 One of the many things I love about his playing is his sense of motivic development and wanted to write a tune with a similar sound.
 This tune is the first attempt.
 The name is taken from the coffee I was imbibing that morning.

 I Could be Wrong I wrote this slow 12/8 tune trying to branch out of my writing style.
 I wanted to write something very minimal that would steadily build to a heroic resolution.
 The title is a pretty common phrase I’ll say when being noncommittal or when I starting thinking about my student loan debt.

 Blues for DP An older tune of min that just sat around until I formed this group.
 I named it after Rich’s and my high school saxophone teacher, Dave Polk.
 Dave is a great guy and wonderful musician!
 I always hear his laugh when the saxophones harmonize second time through the head.

 Contemplation The oldest one of the lot.
 I wanted to write an introspective tune (as most 20 year old’s do) and this is the end result.
 Some interesting phrases of 5 and 7 happen in this tune, but it still sounds very natural and organic.